ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 > [!warning]
 >
 > All of the addresses created on your email service can view all of the addresses for this service in the directory, including those that have different domain names.
-To stop different domain names from being displayed this way, you will need to order a new [Exchange or Email Pro solution](https://www.ovhcloud.com/en/emails/) for the domain name(s) concerned.
+To stop different domain names from being displayed this way, you will need to order a new [Exchange](https://www.ovhcloud.com/en/emails/) for the domain name(s) concerned.
 >

 ![Add Domain](images/add_domain_exchange_step1.png){.thumbnail}